AgnimaGocran/n8n-nodes-tei-embeddings/README.md

 ### Testing in n8n

 1. Create a new workflow
-2. Add "Tei Embedding Node"
+2. Add "Tei Embeddings Node"
 3. Configure Credentials
 4. Test with simple text